 Mohawk also offers a specialized Practical Nurse training for Aboriginal communities.
 The cost of this program is $5,962.87 for one year.

-Additional costs for both programs include pre-clinical placement clearance costs such as hepatitis injections, CPR training, facial mask fitting and police clearance.
+Additional costs for both programs include pre-clinical placement clearance costs such as:

 There is no distance education program currently offered, but some non-nursing courses are available online.